Aros-Technology-Studio/AST-Aros-Financial-Paradigm/03_token_management_layer/token_audit_trail.md

 - Distribution records
 - Lock/unlock event logs
 - Burn transactions
-- Node rewards and validator payouts
+- Node payments and validator payouts
 - Emergency events and system overrides

 All audit data must be cryptographically verifiable and publicly observable (with privacy-preserving mechanisms where applicable).